 This is your rehabilitation program.
 Don’t hesitate to ask questions about anything.
 You are entitled to the best service OVR can give you.
-Your comments, suggestions and criticisms are important.
+Your comments, suggestions, and criticisms are important.
 If you are an applicant or a customer of OVR and are dissatisfied with a determination or service OVR is providing, please contact your counselor or your counselor’s supervisor to discuss your concerns.
 You may request a hearing before an impartial Hearing Officer.
 A written request for a hearing must be made within 30 days.
-This request must be mailed to or filed with the Director, Bureau of Vocational Rehabilitation Services (BVRS), Office of Vocational Rehabilitation, 1521 North Sixth Street, Harrisburg, PA 17102.
-An impartial hearing officer will be assigned to hear and decide your case.
-You will be given the opportunity for an informal administrative review prior to the impartial hearing.
-At any time during your program you may contact the Client Assistance Program for help.
+This request must be mailed to or filed with the Director, Bureau of Vocational Rehabilitation Services (BVRS), Office of Vocational Rehabilitation, 651 Boas Street, 7th Floor, Harrisburg, PA 17121

 You are in charge of your rehabilitation program and must be willing to help yourself.
 You must participate actively in setting your vocational goals and work hard to achieve them.
-It is very important that you talk to your counselor about your needs, your deadlines and anything else that could speed up, slow down or stop you from starting and maintaining a career.
+You must talk to your counselor about your needs, deadlines, and anything else that could speed up, slow down, or stop you from starting and maintaining a career.
 Rehabilitation will work better if you: